TOP 2020 Q3 and 4 Question: Why is the price of brass so high now!? (Also emailed as: "your prices suck").

 Q: How is the brass cleaned?
 What about the primer pockets?

 Our brass is processed in-house through our Type 06 FFL sister company, Kaleo Manufacturing.
 Kaleo Arms is the domestic retail arm of the Kaleo Family of Companies.
-As of May 2019, due to changes in the firearm, ammunition, and reloading markets, we have stopped offering processed brass for retail sale.
-We will instead be carrying new commercial brass in a wider range of calibers.
+In May 2019, due to changes in the firearm, ammunition, and reloading markets, we have stopped offering processed brass for retail sale.
+As of December 2020, we are evaluating whether to re-start brass processing.

 Q: How do I contact Kaleo Arms?